Dismiss Modal

-“I face many myths in my practice, primarily centered around the idea that men (and even medical providers) feel it’s inevitable that they are likely to die of prostate cancer, thus preventing them from even discussing proper screening with a provider,” says John R. Garner, PA-C, board-certified physician assistant at Beaufort Memorial Lady’s Island Internal Medicine.
-“Prostate cancer screening is one men’s health issue that needs more discussion.”
+"There are many myths about prostate cancer that may prevent patients from even discussing proper screening with a provider," says Dr. William P. Clare Jr., board-certified internal medicine specialist at Beaufort Memorial Lady's Island Internal Medicine.
+"Prostate cancer screening is a men's health issue that needs more discussion."

 Prostate Cancer Screening Recommendations